chainguard-images/images/images/nri-kubernetes/README.md

 ---
 <!--monopod:end-->

-Minimal image with the New Relic Kubernetes Integration binary. **EXPERIMENTAL**
+Minimal image with the New Relic Kubernetes Integration binary.

 ## Get It!